How to Use Neutral Easter Decorations for Easy Spring Styling

-Surely you know me well enough by now to know that I love seasonal décor…and yet, I approach it a little differently!
+If you’ve been a ready for awhile, you know me well enough to know that I love seasonal décor…and yet, I approach it a little differently!
 You aren’t likely to find me buying a cart full of décor for spring, or for any season, really.
-I tend to use the same items for many years, styling them a little differently as my tastes evolve, but always sticking with seasonal basics.
+However, I do love to use neutral Easter decorations to create a festive and beautiful look in our home for the holiday.

-Now, this isn’t to say that a kids’ Easter party won’t be full of color…it always is!
+Sidenote: This isn’t to say that a kids’ Easter party won’t be full of color…it always is!
 I actually love decorating for kids’ parties and our sweet Addy’s 1st birthday was all Peter Rabbit!
 She was born on Good Friday and her nursery was decorated in bunnies.
 So I have a really soft spot for all the fun color of the kids décor!

 I’ll save that for another post, but here is a glimpse of the sweetest birthday party!
 It was definitely my favorite that I’ve ever done!